Ash-47/Psych/README.md

 # Psych
-Just a little website based on perosnality pyschology from articles over the internet.
+#Just a little website based on perosnality pyschology from articles over the internet.
+Main_page.html